Licensing Guides

 Program Prerequisites: Most programs require you to be at least 18 years old and have a high school diploma or a GED (General Educational Development) degree.
 However, some programs allow individuals 16 years and older with parental permission.
 Many require you to pass a physical and a drug test.
 You must also be physically able to perform required tasks and have access to transportation.

-Expense: There is often an application fee for apprenticeships, but is typically less than $100.
-If selected for training, you will receive an Apprentice Scholarship for your training.
+Expense: There is often an application fee for apprenticeships, but it is typically less than $100.
+If selected for training, you will receive an apprentice scholarship for your training.
 You will, however, be responsible to pay for your books and tools.
 These materials are approximately $500 for the first year and about $350 on average for the next four years.
 If it is a union apprenticeship, you are required to pay union dues of about $30 a month once you are actively working on a job site.
 However, you’ll be earning as you learn.
 You’ll be paid a percentage of a journeyman wage and that percentage will increase every year of your apprenticeship.

 On-the-Job Experience: While on the job, you will need to have good customer service skills, be detail-oriented, have mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.